 News for Our Authors

-Royalty statements have been emailed and posted to your individual accounts for sales thru December 31, 2012.
+- Checks and royalty statements have been mailed and posted to your individual accounts for sales thru December, 2016.
 Please make sure that we have your current mailing address.
-If your account balance is at least $10.00 (USD), your statement and check were mailed on January 30, 2017.
+If your account balance was at least $10.00 (USD), your statement and check were mailed on January 30, 2017.
 Next royalty payment is July 31, 2017 which will cover all sales thru June 30, 2017.

 FOR IMMEDIATE RELEASE

 Rusty Watson.
 A novel Celtic Threads (contract signed).